Lynn and Hunstanton Railway: Extending to Wells

 The line's success led businesses to consider whether the North Norfolk coast, eastwards from Hunstanton, could be opened up by a railway.
 Plans were made for a nominally independent company to build the West Norfolk Junction Railway, a lightly constructed line feeding into the Lynn and Hunstanton Railway, possibly a tramway alongside public roads.
-A conventional railway was made, and the West Norfolk Junction Railway obtained Royal Assent on 23 June 1864.
+A conventional railway was made, and the West Norfolk Junction Railway Act 1864 (27 & 28 Vict. c. xc) obtained royal assent on 23 June 1864.
 The line ran from Heacham, the first station south of Hunstanton, to the terminus of the Wells and Fakenham Railway at Wells.
 It was 18 miles long, and the authorised capital was £75,000.
 The new company could run trains to Hunstanton and Wells Harbour.
 The Great Eastern Railway subscribed £30,000 and agreed to work the line for 50% of gross receipts.

 Construction was swift and on 8 January 1866 the Prince and Princess of Wales had a semi-private journey several months before the official opening when they travelled to Holkham Hall to visit the Earl of Leicester.
 The first Board of Trade inspection refused consent to open he line because of shortcomings in the signalling arrangements.
 After they were rectified, the line opened 17 August 1866.